jameshackl/Indeedless/README.md

 - make an 'Undo' button.
 - provide additional information about posts in the clearing and restoring options.
-- make hidden posts persistent across any computer you log into with a google account
+- make hidden posts persistent across any computer you log into with a google account?
+- prefetch multiple plages

 ## ChangeLog
 v0.0.2